Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 On February 11, 1974, Minnesota Twins pitcher Dick Woodson became the first major league player to win a salary dispute through binding arbitration.
 The arbitrator awarded Woodson his requested salary of $30,000, rejecting the Twins' offer of $23,000.
 The case established a precedent that would reshape the economic relationship between players and owners over the following decade.

 Salary arbitration had been introduced in the 1973 collective bargaining agreement between Major League Baseball and the Major League Baseball Players Association.
-The process was simple: the player submitted a number, the club submitted a number, and an independent arbitrator chose one or the other.
+The process was simple.
+The player submitted a number, the club submitted a number, and an independent arbitrator chose one or the other.
 No splitting the difference.
 The all-or-nothing format forced both sides to present reasonable figures.

 Marvin Miller, the MLBPA's executive director, selected Woodson's case deliberately.
 Woodson had posted a 10-8 record with a 3.06 ERA in 1973, solid numbers for a mid-rotation starter.
 His $23,000 salary was low even by 1970s standards for a pitcher of his quality.
 Miller wanted a clear-cut case to demonstrate the system's value and encourage other players to file.

 The victory was short-lived for Woodson himself.
 Twins owner Calvin Griffith, furious about the ruling, publicly swore he would never pay the awarded salary and traded Woodson to the Yankees within weeks of the season's start.
-The message to other Twins players was blunt: use arbitration and you will be traded.
+The message to other Twins players was blunt.
+Use arbitration and you will be traded.

 That retaliation failed to suppress the process.
 Within a few years, hundreds of players used arbitration to push salaries upward, and the mechanism became a standard feature of baseball's economic structure.